 The preparation of the consolidated financial statements in conformity with IFRS requires the use of certain critical accounting judgements, estimates and assumptions that affect the reported amounts of assets and liabilities.
 It also requires management to exercise its judgement in the process of applying the Bank's accounting policies.
-Such d) Critical accounting judgements, estimates and assumptions (continued)
+Such judgements, estimates and assumptions are continually evaluated and are based on historical experience and other factors, including obtaining professional advice and expectations of future events that are believed to be reasonable under the current circumstances.
+Significant areas where management has used estimates, assumptions or exercised judgement are as follows: